A Summary of My Learnings On How To Find Startup Ideas

 Ask yourself whether in your previous job you ever found yourself saying "Why doesn't someone make x?
 If someone made x we'd buy it in a second.”

-Go through every job you ever had:
+Go through every job and life experience you’ve ever had:

 What are the unique skills you learned?

 What did you develop in-house?